technicaltidbits/so-simple-theme/work.md

 I implemented [Vale](https://errata.ai), an open-source grammar and style linter, for our two documentation repositories.
 Vale is highly customizable and supports creating custom tests that you can run against your writing.

 Implementing the linter involved adding it to our repositories, running it against existing content, and then editing that content so it adhered to our style guide conventions.

-When I ran Vale against our content for the first time, it reported:
+When I ran Vale against our content for the first time, it reported many errors (typos, punctuation errors), warnings (terminology, word choice), and suggestions (passive voice, use of parentheses).

-* Repository 1: 409 errors, 5225 warnings and 4756 suggestions in 413 files.
-* Repository 2: 336 errors, 2576 warnings, and 3241 suggestions in 55 files.

 After two months of work, I reduced the amount of errors by 56% and the amount of warnings 50% for repository 1.
 Errors in repository 2 decreased 86% and warnings 36%.
 If I had a chance to redo the project, I'd have more success with a longer timeline.